otrv4/otrv4/otrv4.md

       * Transition to state `ENCRYPTED_MESSAGES`.
       * Initialize the double ratcheting, as defined in the [Interactive DAKE Overview](#interactive-dake-overview) section.
+      * If there are stored Data Messages, remove them from storage - there is no way these messages can be valid for the current DAKE.

 * If the state is not `WAITING_AUTH_I`:
   * Ignore this message.